 5. Will private tutors who are operating out of private residences be allowed to resume face-to-face lessons?

 Yes, private tutors who are not based in centres have been allowed to resume lessons from Phase Two i.e. 19 June 2020.
-Home-based tuition/enrichment is subject to prevailing safe management measures for home-based services, including the cap of eight visitors allowed in the home at any one time.
+Home-based tuition/enrichment is subject to prevailing safe management measures for home-based services, including the cap of eight unique visitors allowed in the home in a single day.
 Such tutors must also use SafeEntry for visitors to support contact tracing; if the tutor is awaiting the set-up of a SafeEntry account, s/he should maintain a manual log of visitors in the interim.

 Private tutors operating out of residences are also advised to put in place appropriate precautionary measures, and work with parents to ensure that they are comfortable with the measures taken.
 These should include: